Josh236061/regex-tutorial/Develop/gist-template.md

 ## Regex Components

 ### Anchors
+Anchors are used to “anchor” the regex match at a certain position. ^ matches the position before the first character in the string from the email, and $ matches right after the last character in the string.

 ### Quantifiers
+Quantifiers indicate numbers of characters or expressions to match. {} is the quantifiers in this expression. {2,6} here means to check if the eamil domain .xx has 2 to 6 letters.

 ### OR Operator
+OR Operator | indicates the logical "or".
+It doesn't have one here but you will use it in building a logical “or” operation using regular expressions.

 ### Character Classes
+Character classes distinguish between various characters, such as letters and numbers. . usually comes with \, otherwise it repsents a wildcard character. \d is shorthand for digit 0 to 9.

 ### Flags
+A flag is an optional parameter to a regex that modifies its behavior of searching. i (insensitive) makes the whole expression case-insensitive: no difference between A and a.

 ### Grouping and Capturing
+Grouping and capturing () indicates groups of expression characters. ([a-z\.]{2,6}) here creates a capturing group with both [a-z\.] and {2,6}.

 ### Bracket Expressions
+Bracket Expressions [] can match any values you put inside the []. [a-z0-9_\.-] here can match with charactersa-z, numbers0-9 or symbols _ . - that typically used in the email address.

 ### Greedy and Lazy Match
+The quantifiers * + {} are greedy operators, so they expand the match as far as they can through the provided text. \da-z\.-]+ can match with any numbers, characters, and symbol. or -.

+Lazy Match ? means to match the shortest possible string.
+By adding the ? after the * + {}, we tell it to repeat as few times as possible.

 ### Boundaries